Date Thesis Awarded

 Hence, we explore how the normality of a complex matrix relates to its graph.
 In particular, our focus is upon how the graph structure can simplify the relations among entries that characterize normality.
 We begin by observing what it means to be normal for a matrix subordinate to a tree, and then generalize the results to 34 - graphs.
 A key issue is the relation between absolute symmetry and normality.
 Real normal matrices are also considered.

 Turnansky, Morrison, "Normal Matrices Subordinate to a Graph" (2016).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 957.

 Creative Commons License